 - Depressed, quiet horse

-- Large swellings at the top of the neck or under the horse’s cheeks, which may turn into open abscesses.
+- Large swellings at the top of the neck or under the horse’s jaw, which may turn into open abscesses.

 - Thick nasal discharge

 The bacteria is passed from horse to horse through respiratory secretions, which can be passed through direct nose to nose contact, and through a carrier, such as an owner, visitors, transport, grooming kit, shared water bucket etc.

 Strangles will often be suspected in a horse showing the above clinical signs, but a diagnosis is made by detecting the bacteria’s DNA either through sampling the contents of a burst abscess, swabbing the back of the horse’s throat, or by washing the Guttural Pouches.

 Guttural Pouches are an extension of the tube which connects the ear to the back of the throat and are almost exclusively only found in the horse.
 There are many theories about their purpose; to warm air before it hits the lungs; to help with balance; but most importantly, they are the place where the strangles bacteria can lie dormant, and cause a horse to become a CARRIER.
 Bacteria are only intermittently shed into the nose and throat.

 Another way of detecting exposure to the strangles bacteria is to measure antibodies the horse has made by taking a blood sample.
 This can be helpful to identify carriers and identify horses that may need further investigation, but has limitations.

 - The first limitation is that if a horse has only recently been exposed to the bacteria when sampled, then a blood sample will not indicate exposure, as the body will not have made antibodies yet.

 - The second limitation is that you cannot tell whether a horse is recently infected, or has antibodies left from an old exposure.